jhellingman/tei2html/Wiki/Installation.md

 ## Perl ##

-If you are using the provided Perl scripts to glue things together, you'll need a Perl interpreter.
+If you are planning to use the provided Perl scripts to glue things together, you will need a Perl interpreter.

 For Windows, my advise is to download [Strawberry Perl](http://strawberryperl.com/).
 Use either the 32 or 64 bits version, to match your system.